adelrblog/adelrblog.github.io/_posts/2016-03-15-transfer-files-between-you-devices-with-iis.markdown

 **First Step: Activation**

-First (on some devices) you need to avctivate IIS in the Control Panel:
+First (on some devices) you need to activate IIS in the Control Panel:

 Go to `` Control Panel --> All Control Panel Items --> Programs and Features`` or simply copy the below address in your address bar:

 ``Control Panel\All Control Panel Items\Programs and Features``

-Now Click on ``Turn Windwos Features On or Off`` and then check ``Internet Information Services``.
+Now Click on ``Turn Windows Features On or Off`` and then check ``Internet Information Services``.

 ![IIS](http://blog.adelr.ir/images/IIS.JPG)